lizzieinvancouver/egret/analyses/output/egretcleanREADME.md

 * storageDetails -- storage information including substrate/vessel on top of wet/dry/cold/room temp
 * storageTemp -- storage temperatures given sequentially seperated by `then`
 * storageDuration -- storage durations in days given sequentially seperated by `then`
-* dormancyTemp
-* dormancyDuration
+* dormancyTemp -- sequence of moist cold storage and cold stratification temperatures given sequentially seperated by `then` (was created in combineStorageChill.R at the end cleanChillTempDuration.R)
+* dormancyDuration -- sequence of moist cold storage and cold stratification durations (days) given sequentially seperated by `then` (was created in combineStorageChill.R at the end cleanChillTempDuration.R)
 * responseVar -- cleaned column of respvar with cleaned names for the response variables (n = 106)
-* responseValue -- cleaned column of response, but in characters DELETED
 * responseValueNum -- same as responseValue, but numeric, values are the same but with trailing zeros.
 * responseErrorType -- cleaned the names of the different types of errors, but error values not cleaned.
 * photoperiodCor -- photoperiod simplified to light or dark (because there is not so much other info in photoperiod column)
-* treatmentCor
+* treatmentCor --
-* treatmentDetails
+* treatmentDetails	--
 * chemicalConcent -- chemical concentrations, when given sequentially they are separate by `+`,
 * chemicalConcentUnit -- chemical concentration in units, when given sequentially they are separate by `+`, when the unit is given it is correct (Victor checked), otherwise you can assume ppm (but Victor did not check)
 * datasetIDstudy -- a unique experiment (datasetID and study pasted together)
 * latbi	-- latin binomial (genus and species pasted together, includes subsp.)
 * provLatLon -- provenance latitude and longitude pasted together
-* provLatLonAlt -- provenance altitude???
-WTF FIXME
+* provLatLonAlt -- provenance latitude and longitude *and* altitude pasted together